pgilders/pgilders.github.io/index.md

 # About me

 I am a DPhil Candidate at the Oxford Internet Institute, where I study Computational Social Science.
-I'm interested in Wikipedia & other collaborative communities, the impact of news, and collective memory, typicaly using techniques from network science, time series analysis, and machine learning.
+I'm interested in Wikipedia & other collaborative communities, the impact of news, and collective memory, typically using techniques from network science, time series analysis, and machine learning.

 ### Contact
 Email: [patrick.gildersleve@oii.ox.ac.uk](patrick.gildersleve@oii.ox.ac.uk)